 Merge –> Build (compile/unit test) –> Deploy –> Functional Tests (API’s) –> Store Build Artifacts

 Merge: merge sprint-branch with team-branch and team-branch with sprint-branch

 Build: check if we have compiling code and if the merged code passes our first safety-net, the unit tests

-Deploy: artifacts will be deployed to a separate environment with its own database, microservices and even stubs
+Deploy: artifacts will be deployed to a separate environment with its own database, micro services and even stubs

-Functional tests: deployed application will be tested by our second safety-net, which exists out of end-user flows implemented on an API level (to ensure a fast feedback-cycle).
+Functional tests: the deployed application will be tested by our second safety-net, which exists out of end-user flows implemented on an API level (to ensure a fast feedback-cycle).

 If one step fails the remaining steps won’t be executed.

 – If one of the unit tests fails, the application won’t get deployed, functionally tested and artifacts won’t be stored

 – If one of the functional tests fails, the artifacts won’t be stored